 - In Asia:

-Kevin Bossino - Vice President Operations Accor Singapore - General Manager - Mercure Singapore
+Kevin Bossino - Vice President Operations Accor Singapore - General Manager - Mercure Singapore on Stevens

 To go even further on fighting plastic, Accor has committed to join the Global Tourism Plastics Initiative led by the United Nations Environment Programme (UNEP) and the World Tourism Organization, in collaboration with the Ellen MacArthur Foundation.